delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 Details on the various types of margins and their calculations are available [here]({{site.baseurl}}/docs/trading-guide/margin-explainer/#margining-explainer).

+## Fair Price Marking
 Existing positions on Delta are marked at [fair Price]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-price-marking).
 This means that your unrealised PnL and hence the current value of margin allocated to a particular position are a function of the marked price.
-PnL calculations are illustrated with example in the [PnL Math]({{site.baseurl}}/docs/trading-guide/PnL-Math/#profit-loss-math) section.
+PnL calculations are illustrated with examples in the [PnL Math]({{site.baseurl}}/docs/trading-guide/PnL-Math/#profit-loss-math) section.

 ## Settlement

 You can square off a position in a derivatives contract in the exchange.
-Position that are held till maturity are cash settled at a price that is computed using the settlement method described in the [contract specifications](https://wwww.exchange/contracts).
+Position that are held till maturity are cash settled at a price that is computed using the settlement method described in the [contract specifications](https://wwww.delta.exchange/contracts).